Nagaoka spin-valley ordering in silicene quantum dots: Results and discussion

 Ref. \cite{naturexp} found that the ground-state spin ordering vanishes when the array of dots is deformed to approach the limit of a quantum dot chain.
 For a chain of dots \cite{Bd1} the Lieb-Mattis theorem \cite{LM1,LM2} excludes spin polarization of the ground state.
 Here we looked for a similar effect in the valley degree of freedom.
 We fixed the value of $X$ to 11.7 nm and moved the quantum dot localized in the first quadrant of the coordinate system ($x>0,y>0$, see the insets to Fig. \ref{faz}) shifting its center by $\Delta X$ in the $y$ direction.
 The results are displayed in Fig. \ref{faz} by the red line.
 The shift by $\Delta X \simeq 0.75$ nm makes the valley polarized and non-polarized states degenerate.
 For $\Delta X\gtrsim 2.1$ nm the value of $\Delta E_{31}$ is more or less inverted from the $\Delta X=0$ case.
-The energy spectra for $X=11.7$ nm and $\Delta X=2.1$ nm are plotted in Fig. \ref{spr05}.
-The ground-state here is a $V=\frac{1}{2}$ doublet and the valley polarized $V=\frac{3}{2}$ quadruplet appears as an excited state nearly degenerate at $B_z=0$ with an excited doublet.
-The energy spacing between the quadruplet and the excited doublet is larger for the atomistic model than in the continuum approach [see Fig. \ref{spr05}(a) and Fig. \ref{spr05}(b)].